Dr Hans-Joachim Wolfram

 I studied Psychology and Cultural Studies at the Humboldt-University Berlin, Germany.
 I received my PhD from the University of Leipzig, Germany in the area of Work and Organisational Psychology and Social Psychology.
 Furthermore, I acquired a psychotherapeutic qualification in Logotherapy/Existential Analysis.
 Before joining Kingston University, I conducted research at the University of Leipzig, Germany and for London Business School.

-I have been teaching in Higher Education for more than fifteen years, I am Fellow of the Higher Education Academy (FHEA), and I fulfilled the role of course director for many years, especially for students on the MSc Occupational and Business Psychology.
-Currently, I am acting as liaison person for the collaboration between Kingston Business School and the German International School of Management and Administration (GISMA), Berlin, Germany.
+I have been teaching in Higher Education for more than fifteen years, I am a Fellow of the Higher Education Academy (FHEA), and I fulfilled the role of course director for many years, especially for students on the MSc Occupational and Business Psychology.
+Currently, I am acting as liaison officer for the collaboration between Kingston Business School and the German International School of Management and Administration (Gisma), Berlin, Germany.

 I am a Chartered Psychologist (CPsychol), an Associate Fellow of the British Psychological Society (AFBPsS), a general member of its Division of Occupational Psychology, and an associate editor of 'Gender in Management: An international Journal'.